mjspriggs/overview/shared-responsibility.md

 For areas marked as shared responsibilities, the customer is responsible for all the configurations, and {{site.data.keyword.IBM_notm}} is responsible for all underlying management.
 For disaster recovery, the customer is responsible for creating resources in a secondary region and managing the application and data disaster recovery.
 {: note}

+## Deployable architectures
+{: #deployable-architectures}

+Deployable architectures can be comprised of infrastructure-as-a-service, managed products, and software.
+For more information on the the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use a deployable architecture, see [Understanding your responsibilities when using deployable architectures](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures).